Distribution functions for the modelling of accretion remnants in Milky Way-like galaxies: insights from IllustrisTNG: Discussion

 Our findings with respect to the three DFs studied in this work are mixed.
 First, we clearly see that the superposition Osipkov-Merritt DF model exhibits superior performance among the metrics by which we gauge DF performance as well as the more detailed investigations of the GS/E and Sequoia analogs.
 It is able to more accurately reproduce the velocity dispersion and anisotropy profiles of a wider range of remnants than either the constant-anisotropy or standard Osipkov-Merritt DF models.
 In addition the likelihood analysis clearly favours this model over the other two, even when taking into consideration the fact that it requires additional parameters.

 But frustratingly none of the DF models were able to fully reproduce the observed morphology of either the GS/E or Sequoia analog remnants in the energy-angular momentum space.
 While each model was able to do a reasonable job of getting the locus and extent in energy and angular momentum of the N-body particles, they were unable to capture some of the semantic details in the distributions, such as the specific trends in the width and location of the distribution of angular momentum with varying energy.
 These failures highlight that while these models can be effective they are clearly limited.
-Coupling this with the fact that the DFs --- particularly the superposition Osipkov-Merritt DF -- can match the dispersions and anisotropy of the remnants well suggests that higher order moments of the DF could play an important role.
+Coupling this with the fact that the DFs --- particularly the superposition Osipkov-Merritt DF --- can match the dispersions and anisotropy of the remnants well suggests that higher order moments of the DF could play an important role.

 With this in mind it does appear to be the case that high-anisotropy remnants are better represented using the Osipkov-Merritt (and therefore naturally the superposition Osipkov-Merritt as well) model than the constant-anisotropy DF.
 The constant-anisotropy model substantially overpredicts the velocity anisotropy via the radial velocity dispersion at small radii.
 This leads to an overprediction of the density of stars with low angular momenta, as is seen in Figure~\ref{fig:case_study_ELz}.
-These observations are grounded in the mathematical behaviour of the constant-anisotropy models, which are known to be unstable for orbits with low tangential velocity \citep[see][]{binney14d}.